Try431/temperature_blanket_viz/README.md

 Weather History API docs: https://www.visualcrossing.com/resources/documentation/weather-api/weather-api-documentation/#history

-*Do note that there's a limit of 1000 records being requested per day, which is why the data is written to a local JSON file and the API is called only if that JSON file doesn't exist*
+*Do note that there's a limit of 1000 records being requested per day - meaning that you can only make two queries for a full-year's worth of data per day, at least with the free tier*

+*This is why the data is written to a local JSON file and the API is called only if that JSON file doesn't exist.*